denfromufa/pyorcy/README.rst

 before the function call that they want to debug and proceed the debugging in the pure python version, being able to add prints and pbd without having to recompile, nor having to learn cython.

+Before presenting pyorcy, a colleague suggested me to switch from cython to numba.
+This would solve some of the issues, but I would loose the freedom that cython gives (e.g. mix pure C code when needed) and the wonderful html output (which gives us a perfect control of what runs behind the scenes).
+Pyorcy comes partly as an answer to his suggestion.